by Jutta Russell | May 28, 2018 | Moon Science

 Year 1 – The year of adjustments.
 A powerful year of personal growth and change, breaking old habits and self-improvement

-Year 4 – A year of security, regeneration and consolidation.
+Year 4 – A year of security, regeneration, and consolidation.
 Enjoy the status quo and don’t change too much.

 Year 5 – A year of freedom and personal expression.
 Hobbies could become new careers, look further afield than your current situation.

 Year 8 – Year of independence and wisdom.
 It is a year of opportunity and financial gain.
-Enjoy life to the full
+Enjoy life to the full and watch your investments.

 The moon is mentioned in countless love songs, poems and romantic stories.
 Lovers meet, kiss and make love bathing in its light.
 Naturally a side effect is conception.
 So is it therefore true that more babies are born at full moon?